 Resident Life Director

 The Resident Life Director (RLD) manages the Service Coordinators (SC) at all Fellowship Square properties and builds strong relationships with building property management.
 The RLD spends half of their time at their main property working with the property management to promote an environment of community and trust with the residents.
-The RLD provides guidance and support to all SC’s and ensures that a consistent model of service is implemented throughout each Fellowship Square property and ensures that all SC’s are adhering to the state and federal agency reporting requirements.
+The RLD provides guidance and support to all SCs and ensures that a consistent model of service is implemented throughout each Fellowship Square property, and ensures that all SCs are adhering to the state and federal agency reporting requirements.
 The RLD is responsible for the continued oversight, leadership and enhancement of all SC-related responsibilities.

 Service Coordinators